KenanSalar/calmppuccin-vscode/README.md

 by clicking the Extensions icon in the Activity Bar or pressing `Ctrl+Shift+X`.
 In the search bar,\
 enter `Calmppuccin`, locate the extension in the results, and select Install to add it to your editor.

-## Customizing the Accent Color

-All Calmppuccin flavors (Latte, Mocha, etc.) share a dynamic accent color, which you can easily change to fit your preference.

-There are two ways to configure your accent color:
+## Customization

+You can easily tailor Calmppuccin to fit your personal preferences for both accent colors and font styles.

 ### 1. Using the Settings Menu (Recommended)

 1. Open your VS Code Settings (`Ctrl` + `,`).
 2. In the search bar, type `Calmppuccin`.
-3. You will see a setting called **"Calmppuccin: Accent"** with a dropdown menu.
+3. You will see all the available settings, including **"Calmppuccin: Accent"** and the various **"Calmppuccin: ...
+Font Style"** options.
-4. Select your desired accent color from the list.
+4. Select your desired accent color and font styles from the dropdown menus.
 5. A notification will prompt you to reload VS Code.
-Click **"Reload Window"** to apply the changes across all theme flavors.
+Click **"Reload Window"** to apply the changes.

 ### 2. Editing `settings.json`

-For those who prefer editing JSON directly, you can add the following line to your `settings.json` file.
+For those who prefer editing JSON directly, you can add the following lines to your `settings.json` file.

 ```json
 "calmppuccin.accent": "mauve"